Loo Zihan

 Loo Zihan (罗子涵 (羅子涵, Luō Zi Hán); born 11 November 1983), is a Singaporean actor, film director, artist and dancer.
-He was a part-time teacher at School of the Arts, Singapore, National Institute of Education (Singapore) and Nanyang Technological University.
+He was a part-time teacher at School of the Arts, Singapore, National Institute of Education, and Nanyang Technological University.

-Professional background
+Early life and education

 He received his Masters of Fine Arts (Studio) from the School of the Art Institute of Chicago and Master's of Arts in Performance Studies from New York University.
 He is currently a candidate for a Ph.D in theater and performance from UC Berkeley.

+Career

 He has been open about both his own homosexuality and depicting gay themes in his films, despite the subject being particularly taboo in Southeast Asian society.

 His first film, Solos, was withdrawn from its début screening at the 20th Singapore International Film Festival in 2007 due to its explicit depiction of homosexual sex.
 Instead it premièred at the 12th Busan International Film Festival in the city of Pusan in South Korea and became the first Singaporean film to be selected for the American Film Institute Festival in Los Angeles, going on to win the Nuovo Sguardi Award in the 23rd Turin Gay and Lesbian Festival, in the city of Turin in Italy.
 It was awarded by the jury to the film which "reflects the evolution of queer cinema".

 Loo appeared in Pleasure Factory, a film directed by Thai director Ekachai Uekrongtham about the red-light district in Geylang, Singapore.
 The film premiered in the Un Certain Regard section of the 2007 Cannes Film Festival.

 In February 2012, as part of the M1 Singapore Fringe Festival, Loo staged a one-night only performance of Cane, which re-enacted a performance art piece by Singaporean artist Josef Ng that resulted in a 10-year no-funding rule for performance art.
 In December, Loo organised his first solo exhibition Archiving Cane at The Substation, which consisted of an installation of 12 artefacts to do with Cane and Loo's artistic practice, along with a durational performance.